 All that for under $500 with free shipping makes this a no-brainer for those who need an adjustable bench.
 The only major downsides are there’s no decline option and the bench does not meet the International Powerlifting Federation’s standards (except for the height).

-Man performing an incline bench on the TITAN Series Adjustable Bench
+Man performing a dumbbell incline bench press on the TITAN Series Adjustable Bench

 On the bright side, it has a three-post design that allows lifters to have optimal foot placement during a flat bench or shoulder presses.